rammygit/mewbase/wire_protocol.md

 Fields

 * `streamName` - mandatory - string.
 The name of the stream to subscribe to, e.g. `com.tesco.basket`
-* `eventType` - optional - string.
-The name of a specific event to subscrive to.
-If omitted all types of events in the stream will be subscribed to
 * `startSeq` - optional - int64.
 The sequence number of events in the stream to start from subscribing from.
 * `startTimestamp` - optional - int64.
 The earliest timestamp of events in the stream to start from subscribing from.
 * `durableID` - optional - string.
 Unique id for a durable subscription.
 If provided then the server will look-up and